 Purposeful use of community and natural resources, enhancing experiential learning.

-Choosing the learning lifestyle approach can be a wonderful experience for the whole family.
-Though the lifestyle may take time to adjust from separating home and school, the benefits can make a tremendous impact on a child’s future.
+Finally, choosing the learning lifestyle approach can be a wonderful experience for the whole family.
+Though the lifestyle may take time to adjust from separating home and school.
+The benefits can make a tremendous impact on a child’s future.

 The Heart of Learning, Lawrence Williams